 Notice, only the Interarrival object and methods are re-used in the child class.
-Each child class must define its own executeLeaving() when the only difference is the type of object released into the network.
-When objects provide the same functionality, parameterized types are used (see Figure 3).
+Each of the child classes must define its own executeLeaving() when the only difference is the type of object released into the network. objects provide the When same functionality. parameterized types are used (see Figure 3.).
 Now, the user specifies the type of entity to be released into the network and all remaining code is used.
-This is further demonstrated when a user wants to add statistics to the source node.
-The user only has to inherit from one class rather than create TVSourceStat, OrderSourceStat, etc.
+This ability is further demonstrated when a user wants to add statistics to the source node.
+The user only has to inherit from one class rather than create TVSourceStat, а OrderSourceStat. etc.